Cristiano Ronaldo: 2009–2015: World record transfer and consecutive Ballon d'Or wins

-Following the 2012–13 winter break, Ronaldo captained Madrid for the first time in an official match, scoring twice to lift 10-man Madrid to a 4–3 win over Sociedad on 6 January.
-He subsequently became the first non-Spanish player in 60 years to captain Madrid in El Clásico on 30 January, a match which also marked his 500th club appearance.

-Ronaldo scored a record 17 UEFA Champions League goals during the 2013–14 season en route to La Décima.
+Ronaldo scored a record 17 UEFA Champions League goals during the 2013–14 season.

-In 2013–14 season, Ronaldo was joined at the club by winger Gareth Bale and together with striker Karim Benzema, they formed an attacking trio popularly dubbed "BBC", an acronym of Bale, Benzema and Cristiano, and a play on the name of the British public service broadcaster, the British Broadcasting Corporation (BBC).
-He continued prolific scoring, with 69 goals in 2013, winning the 2013 FIFA Ballon d'Or, and the FIFA World Player of the Year award, for the first time in his career.
+During the 2013–14 season, Madrid's attacking trio of Ronaldo, Gareth Bale and Karim Benzema was popularly dubbed "BBC" (an acronym of Bale, Benzema and Cristiano).
+Ronaldo scored 69 goals in 2013, winning the 2013 FIFA Ballon d'Or.
+In 2014, he helped Madrid win their tenth UEFA Champions League title, scoring once in their 4–1 final win over Atlético Madrid.

-Concurrently with his individual achievements, Ronaldo enjoyed his greatest team success in Spain to date, as he helped Madrid win La Décima, their tenth European Cup, scoring a penalty in the 120th minute of the 4–1 final win over city rivals Atlético Madrid, becoming the first player to score in two European Cup finals for two different winning teams.
 As the competition's top goalscorer for the third time, with a record 17 goals, he was named the UEFA Best Player in Europe.
-Ronaldo scored 31 goals in 30 league games, which earned him the Pichichi and the European Golden Shoe, along with Liverpool's Luis Suárez.
-On 4 May, Ronaldo scored a back-heeled volley in the closing moments of the match against Valencia, voted goal of the season by the Liga Nacional de Fútbol Profesional (LFP), giving him the Best Player in La Liga award.
+He scored 31 goals in 30 league games during the season, which earned him the European Golden Shoe (shared with Luis Suárez) and the Pichichi Trophy.
+On 4 May, he scored a back-heeled volley in the closing moments of a match against Valencia, which was voted the goal of the season by the Liga Nacional de Fútbol Profesional (LFP), earning him the Best Player in La Liga award.

-During the 2014–15 season, Ronaldo set a new personal best of 61 goals, and after winning the 2014 FIFA Club World Cup, Ronaldo received the 2014 Ballon d'Or, joining Johan Cruyff, Michel Platini and Marco van Basten as a three-time recipient.
-Madrid finished in second place in La Liga and exited at the semi-final stage in the Champions League.
-With 10 goals, he finished as top scorer for a third consecutive season, alongside Messi and Neymar.
-On 5 April, he scored five goals in a game for the first time in his career, including an eight-minute hat-trick, in a 9–1 rout of Granada.
-His 300th goal for his club followed three days later in a 2–0 win against Rayo Vallecano.
-He finished the season with 48 goals, winning a second consecutive Pichichi and the European Golden Shoe for a record fourth time.
+During the 2014–15 season, Ronaldo set a new personal best of 61 goals.
+After winning the 2014 FIFA Club World Cup, Ronaldo received the 2014 Ballon d'Or.
+He finished as top scorer in the Champions League for a third consecutive season, with 10 goals (tied with Messi and Neymar).
+On 5 April, he scored five goals in a game for the first time in his career, including an eight-minute hat-trick, in a 9–1 win over Granada.
+His 300th goal for Madrid followed three days later in a 2–0 win against Rayo Vallecano.
+He finished the season with 48 league goals, winning a second consecutive Pichichi Trophy and the European Golden Shoe for a record fourth time.